 Can Man’s Best Friend Benefit From Music Therapy?

 We want the best for our fur babies!
-The first step to caring for them is understanding them.
+The first step in caring for them is understanding them.
 Doggos have feelings just like us, but sometimes, they show up a bit differently.

 We typically understand when our dog is excited.
 When dogs hear the phrases “Walk,” “Car,” or “Treat,” they often can’t contain themselves--it’s like joy is oozing out of their ears.